HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

   - **URL SAMPLES**: Each API call definition page will also contain at least one sample.
 The sample will be fully formatted.
 THE SAMPLES WILL NOT DISPLAY A RESPONSE IF CLICKED.
 The samples are provided only for formatting verification purposes.

+## Developer Resources
+### Additional API Resources for Developers

+**Demo Site**

+A simple demo site has been created to demonstrate the implementation of commonly used API calls.
+The URL for the demo site is: https://www.dev.cinx.biz/cinxjs/

+**Javascript Library**
+A Javascript library has been created to support the implementation of the API.
+The library is hosted on Github and can be accessed via this URL: https://github.com/cinx-api/js-library